Yugi: You can't fix all your problems by mind-crushing people!

-- Van Vun Chan and his minion Archibald Grimms in Super Robot Wars Original Generation 2, who keeps Archibald in line with careful instructions, insanity notwithstanding... mostly to keep him from slaughtering civilians.
+- Van Vat Tran and his minion Archibald Grimms in Super Robot Wars: Original Generation 2, who keeps Archibald in line with careful instructions, insanity notwithstanding... mostly to keep him from slaughtering civilians.
 For a villain, Van isn't a bad guy.

 - Goblins has an inversion in Kin, a kind and heroic yuan-ti (snake-person), kept on a literal magical leash by the significantly less benevolent Captain Goblinslayer.

-- The undead warlock Richard from Looking for Group is an Omnicidal Maniac held back (sometimes) by group leader Cale.
+- Looking for Group: The undead warlock Richard is an Omnicidal Maniac held back (sometimes) by group leader Cale.
 Though as Richard is, by far, the strongest member of the group, Cale has had to be a bit more tolerant than Roy.

 - Though not exactly a kid, the SCP Foundation has SCP-1055, a biomass that resembles a teddy bear under normal conditions and will spontaneously and unceasingly grow in size in relation to the number, proximity, and emotional state of people who are aware of it.
 The only known method of containment involves Mikey, a man with autistic spectrum disorder and Down's syndrome: his condition means he does not properly register as aware of SCP-1055 and he feels genuinely protective of it, thus not triggering its growth.